 Why have you decided to work in the tech business?

-Compared to other fields, tech business — is much more interesting.
+Compared to other fields, the tech business — is much more interesting.
 Here I mean the standards that the IT sector offers, the business that is building around it as well as the opportunities to work with global companies.
 I can really learn a lot here by working with companies from all around the world.
-Our clients are scattered throughout continents: the USA, Europe, Middle East, Australia and Asia.
+Our clients are scattered throughout continents: the USA, Europe, Middle East, Australia, and Asia.

 Were all of your previous companies financially successful?